Accueil » Tips » Skipping dinner: a dietitian’s view

 Eating late forces your body to focus on digestion and can therefore disrupt the natural lowering of body temperature that occurs at night.

-Not eating in the evening to lose weight
+not eating in the evening to lose weight

-Not eating in the evening could promote weight loss and better sleep
+Not eating in the evening could promote weight loss and better sleep.

-My tips for fasting in the evening
+My advice for fasting in the evening

 Find your eating rhythm

-• then, for a week, paying attention to how you feel, note the number of \”pleasurable\” dinners that are not essential
+• then, for one week, paying attention to how you feel, note the number of \”pleasant\” dinners that are not essential

 • the following week, try a day without dinner or several, depending on your needs